 Methionine is an essential amino acid that is required for the growth and repair of body tissues.

-B12 is an essential vitamin.
+Methylcobalamin is a form of vitamin B12, which is essential for maintaining a healthy nervous system and producing red blood cells.
 Obesity, insulin resistance, dyslipidemia, and cardiovascular disease have all been linked to low B12 levels, according to researchers.
 B12 is involved in regulating DNA coding for proteins (epigenetics) as well as many metabolic processes in the cell.
 There is mounting evidence that B12-DNA interactions regulate lipid metabolism and play a role in fat deposition.

 Naltrexone is an opiate antagonist.
 Naltrexone acts in a brain region called the hypothalamus, where it reduces cravings and hunger.
 Naltrexone may work by blocking specific receptors in the brain.